Tower defense: A new breed of 3D games

 Defender's Quest, Bad Hotel, Toy Defense, Strikefleet Omega, Unstoppable Gorg, Defenders of Ardania, Orcs Must Die!
 2, Fieldrunners 2, Dillon's Rolling Western, Oil Rush and Elf Defense Eng all came out in 2012.
 Around this period the genre matured, gaining recognition as a distinct sub-genre of strategy games and returning in numerous upgraded versions.
 Chain Chronicle and CastleStorm were released in 2013.
 Plants vs. Zombies 2 came out and Prime World: Defenders featured deck-building mechanics.
 2014 saw a number of brand new titles including Space Run, Dungeon of the Endless, Island Days, Final Horizon and The Battle Cats as well the return of Age of Empires: Castle Siege, Defense Grid 2 and TowerMadness 2.
 Deathtrap and Krinkle Krusher were first published in 2015.

-More recent titles in the genre include Rock of Ages 2: Bigger & Boulder (2017) and Orcs Must Die!
+More recent titles in the genre include Rock of Ages 2: Bigger & Boulder (2017), Tower Battles(2017) and Orcs Must Die!
 Unchained (2017), Dillon's Dead-Heat Breakers (2018), Eden Rising: Supremacy (2018), Aegis Defenders (2018), Bloons TD 6 (2018), Arknights (2019), Taur (2020), Element TD 2 (2020), Buster's Tower Defense (2021), and Path to Nowhere (2022).

 With the advent of social networking service applications, such as the Facebook Platform, tower defense has become a popular genre with titles such as Bloons TD and Plants vs. Zombies Adventures making the transition to turn-based play.
 Recent releases include Star Fox Guard and McDroid which came out in 2016.

-On the platform Roblox, many Tower Defense games have been created, the most notable being Tower Defense Simulator (2019) as well as the first famous one being Tower Battles (2017).
-These games are mostly 3D and multiplayer based, with features like matchmaking and elevators to pair users up.